-- 8.1 With effect from 1st April, 2003, all Government Securities transactions (both Outright and Repo) are being settled through Clearing Corporation of India Ltd. (CCIL) only.
-No transaction in Government Securities for settlement by the banks outside the NDS-CCIL system is being entertained by Reserve Bank of India since that date. - 8.2 Primary (urban) co-operative banks, which are not a member of NDS-CCIL system, should undertake their transactions in Government securities through gilt account/de-mat account maintained with a Negotiated Dealing System (NDS) member. - 8.3 With effect from May 25, 2005, all outright secondary market transactions in Government Securities will be settled on T+1 basis.
-However, in case of repo transactions in government securities, the market participants will have the choice of settling the first leg on either T+0 basis or T+1 basis as per their requirement. - 8.4 As part of restructuring the debt issuance framework in light of Fiscal Responsibility and Budget Management (FRBM) Act, 2003, the Internal

-Technical Group on Central Government Securities had recommended introduction of 'when issued' markets in Central Government Securities.
-'When Issued', a short of "when, as and if issued", indicates a conditional transaction in a security authorized for issuance but not as yet actually issued.
-All "when issued" transactions are on an "if" basis, to be settled if and when the actual security is issued.
-'When issued' transactions in Central Government securities have been permitted to all NDS-OM members..
+- 8.1 With effect from April 1, 2003, all Government Securities transactions (both Outright and Repo) are being settled through CCIL only.
+No transaction in Government Securities for settlement by the banks outside the NDS-CCIL system is being entertained by Reserve Bank since that date. - 8.2 UCBs, which are not a member of NDS-CCIL system, should undertake their transactions in Government Securities through gilt account/de-mat account maintained with a NDS member. - 8.3 With effect from May 25, 2005, all outright secondary market transactions in Government Securities will be settled on T+1 basis.
+However, in case of repo transactions in Government Securities, the market participants will have the choice of settling the first leg on either T+0 basis or T+1 basis as per their requirement. - 8.4 As part of restructuring the debt issuance framework in light of Fiscal Responsibility and Budget Management (FRBM) Act, 2003, the Internal Technical Group on Central Government Securities had recommended introduction of 'When Issued'(WI) markets in Central Government Securities.
+'When Issued', a short of 'when, as and if issued', indicates a conditional transaction in a security authorized for issuance but not as yet actually issued.
+All 'WI' transactions are on an 'if' basis, to be settled if and when the actual security is issued.
+'WI' transactions in Central Government Securities have been permitted to all NDS-Order Matching (NDS-OM) Segment members.
 The originating transactions (sale or purchase of 'WI' securities) shall be undertaken on NDS-OM platform only.
 UCBs are permitted to take the cover leg of the 'WI' transactions even outside the NDS-OM platform, i.e. through telephone market.
 The above measures will be made operational once the necessary software modifications for enabling reporting of 'WI' trades are carried out and will be separately communicated to UCBs concerned.
-The accounting treatment of transactions undertaken in 'when issued' (WI) securities would be as follows:
+The accounting treatment of transactions undertaken in WI securities would be as follows: - (a) The 'WI' security should be recorded in books as an off balance sheet item till issue of the security.

-- (a) The 'WI' security should be recorded in books as an off balance sheet item till issue of the security - (b) The off balance sheet net position in 'WI' market should be marked to market scrip-wise on a daily basis at the day's closing price of the 'WI' security.
+- (b) The off balance sheet net position in 'WI' market should be marked to market scrip-wise on a daily basis at the day's closing price of the 'WI' security.
 In case the price of the 'WI' security is not available, the value of the underlying security (as stipulated in the Master Circular No: 8 dated July 12, 2006) be used instead.
-Depreciation, if any, should be provided for and appreciation, if any, should be ignored - (c) The off balance sheet (net) position in 'WI' securities, scripwise, would attract a risk weight of 2.5%. - (d) On delivery, the underlying security may be classified in any of the three categories, viz; 'Held to Maturity', 'Available for Sale' or 'Held for Trading', depending upon the intent of holding, at the contracted price. - 8.5 It is clarified that the securities bought in the 'When Issued' market would be eligible for SLR purposes, only on delivery.
+Depreciation, if any, should be provided for and appreciation, if any, should be ignored. - (c) The off balance sheet (net) position in 'WI' securities, scrip-wise, would attract a risk weight of 2.5%. - (d) On delivery, the underlying security may be classified in any of the three categories, viz; 'Held to Maturity', 'Available for Sale' or 'Held for Trading', depending upon the intent of holding, at the contracted price. - 8.5 It is clarified that the securities bought in the 'WI' market would be eligible for SLR purposes, only on delivery.